 Your choice of wall material depends largely on the intended finish.
-If a painted finish is desired then a wall at least $\frac{1}{2}$ "/12 mm thick will suffice.
+For example, a thinner wall product and a layer of stone may be thick enough to reach the trim edge.
+If a painted finish is desired then a wall at least 1⁄2"/12 mm thick will suffice.